The end of the road was not pretty for the men’s soccer team.

 Geiger, Whylly and Craig all had ample opportunities to topple the Crimson, and defender Matt Perille ’08 made his Yale debut in the season finale.

-The Elis were unable to best the tough Cantabs, who have the fourth-best offense in the nation and received an at-large bid to the NCAA College Cup.
+The Elis were unable to best the tough Cantabs, who have the ninth-best offense in the nation and may receive an at-large bid to the NCAA College Cup.